andre-ls/dactory/Field_Specifications/Suppliers/City.md

 - Field Name: City
 - Parent Table: Suppliers
 - Shared By:
 - Description: Name of the City where the Supplier is located.
-It should be used, together with other Address Fields, to collect the ordered materials from their Factories or Distributors.
+It should be used, together with other Address Fields, to order the transport of the supplied materials to the Factory.

 ## Physical Elements